facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Rather than completely ceding access for long-term renters, you can "dial up or dial down" income flexibly.
 Reserve peak seasons or designated weeks to vacation and enjoy the property yourself.

-Then, rent it out strategically during shoulder seasons or months you won't visit.
-Even high-demand properties sit vacant at certain times of the year.
+Then, rent it out strategically during “shoulder” seasons or months you won't visit.
+Shoulder seasons commonly refer to the periods between peak and off-peak periods.

 For example, families may flock to a beach condo all summer.
 But far fewer visitors clamor during spring or fall, allowing rental income generation while retaining access.